top of page

 As a child, Brianna was drawn towards the piano, but unlike many Asian-American children, she was not granted with piano lessons.
 Her interest in music then remained dormant until she was eight-years old, when she accidentally missed her school's deadline to sign up for violin lessons, and got stuck on the cello instead.

 Though her intuition and passion were both evident from the get-go, Brianna was pressured into following a traditional, classical cello career.
-She won competitions, performed with world-class musicians, and briefly attended a highly competitive music conservatory.
+She competed in concerto competitions, performed with world-class musicians, and briefly attended a highly competitive music conservatory.

-However, what wasn't seen to the public eye was the hours Brianna would spend watching Apocalyptica's Metallica covers, shredding over "Knights of Cydonia" by Muse, and writing cello arrangements of her favorite popular songs.
-What was also hidden was Brianna's growing misery of competing in a field in which one's worth is measured by their ability to cover the 1800s' biggest hits.
+However, what wasn't seen to the public eye was the hours Brianna would spend watching Apocalyptica's Metallica covers and writing cello arrangements of her favorite tunes.
+What was also hidden was Brianna's growing misery of competing in an aimless field in which one's worth is measured by their ability to cover the 1800s' greatest hits.

 Photo taken by Decoro Images.